Roofing dumpster rental in Richmond

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to a general C&D debris service.
-Pure asphalt tear-offs—those kept separate—stay on our standard residential line, which helps keep your total disposal costs predictable.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping your asphalt-only tear-offs on our specialized roofing line.
+This ensures your site stays compliant with regional disposal requirements.

 Driveway Placement for Roofing Crew Workflow